karinashah/recipes-ratings-analysis/README.md

   frameborder="0"
 ></iframe>

-We ran a permutation test by shuffling the missingness of rating for 1000 times to collect 1000 simulating mean differences in the two distributions that are described in the test statistic.
+We ran another permutation test by shuffling the missingness of rating for 1000 times to collect 1000 simulating mean differences in the two distributions that are described in the test statistic.

 <iframe
   src="assets/permutation_test_plot.html"